• Skip to main content

 • tachi – 達 (たち) : a suffix used after a noun or pronoun to make its plural form.
 In the example, this is used after “watashi” to make its plural form, “watashi tachi”, which means ‘we’ in Japanese.
 Learn more about Japanese plural.

-• ni – に : the first “ni” in the example is a case particle used to indicate a time when someone does something.
+• ni – に : the first “ni” in the example is a case particle used to say when someone does something.
 It is used after “mayonaka” to say when “watashi tachi” came home.

-• ni – に : the second “ni” in the example is a case particle used to indicate a place to which someone or something goes.
-It is used after “ie” to say where “watashi tachi” came.
+• ni – に : the second “ni” in the example is a case particle used to say where someone or something goes.
+It is used after “ie” to say where “watashi tachi” came at midnight.

 • kaet – 帰っ (かえっ) : one conjugation of the verb, “kaeru”, which means ‘to go back’ or ‘to return’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.